sculpture / installation

 Die wackelige Wolkenstadt – the cloud pod

-A participation project with kids, designing and developing a ‘chill out’ object, realised in partnership with Ben Tindale, managed by bwgt e.V., financed by the youth council Marzahn/Hellerdorf and the city of Berlin.
-Currently installed at the Internationale Garten Ausstellung (IGA), Berlin.
+The cloud pod is the outcome of a participation project with kids, with the aim of designing and developing their ‘chill out’ object.
+It was realised together with Ben Tindale, managed by bwgt e.V. and financed by the youth council Marzahn/Hellerdorf & the city of Berlin.
+The cloud pod was initially installed at the Internationale Garten Ausstellung (IGA) 2017, Berlin and later closer the participating kid’s youth centre in Ahrensfelde, Berlin.

 Undercurrents